Video

 The admissible values depend on the selected Profile & Level option.

-* The value of the vertical resolution requires a multiple of 4 or multiple of 2.
-When the value is multiple of 2, interlaced output is not allowed.
-While it is possible to encode a picture larger than 1920 ~ 1080 (e.g., Level5.1 4096 x 2304 29.97fps), such a size requires a tremendous amount of memory to encode.
+While it is possible to encode a picture larger than 1920 x 1080 (e.g., Level5.1 4096 x 2304 29.97 fps), such a size requires a tremendous amount of memory to encode.
 This increases the risk of having insufficient memory errors occurring while encoding the project.
 We recommend you set the image size within the Full High Definition size.

 * Available settings are different depending on the selected video encoder.